Keller Guitar Studio

 Born in 1973 in Greenwich, NY, Tom's musical interests began to bloom at an early age.
 National Public Radio ever present throughout his house, his parents were from almost opposite ends of the cultural spectrum (his father Harold from Brooklyn NY and mother June from Ozark, AR).
 An eclectic mixture of family friends also fueled his upbringing and inspiration.

 At the age of 6, his friend Jeff Davis introduced him to a guitar that had been shoved in a closet, a Fender sunburst acoustic, strung left-handed.
 The next few years involved heavy doses of the Beatles, Bob Dylan, Rolling Stones and the aforementioned NPR programming of early music, Bach, Shostakovich and Mahler.
-Family car rides always included Beethoven piano trios or Shostakovich quartets, to which Tom lamented 'Why don't you play some of MY music?"...to which the response was "This IS your music...you just don't know it yet."
+Family car rides always included Beethoven piano trios or Shostakovich quartets, to which Tom lamented 'Why don't you play some of MY music?".. the response being "This IS your music...you just don't know it yet."

 Tom's formal guitar training started when he was 9, with Jean Collins in Cambridge NY.
 She immediately switched him to right-handed playing, his first classical a Giannini student model.
 Jean formed groups with Tom and the other students, namely the Cambridge Valley Classical Guitar Society, which performed at Hubbard Hall and other venues throughout the area in the 1980s.
 During that same period he also studied the flute and piano.
 After spending the summer of 1987 in Edinburgh, Scotland where he took part in the Edinburgh International Festival and the Edinburgh Festival Fringe, he continued his guitar studies with Joel Brown at Skidmore College, Tony Sano of College of Saint Rose, and jazz guitarist Jim Wilson.
 While in high school, he formed his first rock band, Icarus, and was the guitarist and assistant director of the Greenwich High Jazz Ensemble.